How to Be Patient with Yourself

 A Prayer for Self-Patience

-Help me receive Your patience.
-Help me extend it to myself.
+Help me to receive Your patience, and then to extend it to myself.

 I am a work in progress.
-Help me be patient with the process.
+Help me to be patient with the process — because You are.
+Amen.

 Amen.